India-Sweden Relations

 There is a growing Indian business presence in Sweden, especially in IT sector.
 Some Indian companies have also made acquisitions in recent years in Sweden (Bharat Forge, Wipro, Cadila Pharmaceuticals, Aditya Birla, Tata group, Crompton Greaves, Altruist Technologies, HCL Technology, Kalpataru among others).
 Indian biotech and pharma companies including Dr. Reddys, Biocon, Kemwell and Cadila Pharma have formed collaborative relations in Sweden.
 India was among the select countries whose business delegations were invited to the Join Sweden Summit in June 2022.

 Embassy of India supports the organisation of an annual India Sweden Innovation Day.
-The 10th edition of India Sweden Innovation Day was jointly inaugurated by Minister for Infrastructure of Sweden and MoS(IC) for S&T from India on 9 October 2023.
+The Deputy PM and Minister for Energy, Business & Industry Ebba Busch and Minister of S&T Dr. Jitendra Singh had jointly inaugurated the 11th India Sweden Innovation Day in October 2024.
 Embassy also supports other initiatives such as Engaging India at Almedalen.
 Sweden hosts a Sweden India Nobel Memorial Week in India focusing on promoting business and academic linkages, among other initiatives.

 There has been a regular exchange of official and business delegations over the last several years.
-In the last five years around 50 Indian delegations at Ministerial/Senior Official level have visited Sweden.
+In the last 6 years around 55 Indian delegations at Ministerial/Senior Official level have visited Sweden.
 Investment promotion Ministerial delegations from states of UP and Tamil Nadu have visited Stockholm in recent months.
-CII-led Indian business delegations from steel, cement and pulp and paper industries have also visited Sweden.
+A delegation from India's cement industry, CII-led Indian business delegations from steel, cement and pulp and paper industries have also visited Sweden.
 Indian business associations also participate in sector specific Trade exhibitions in Sweden.

 RESEARCH & INNOVATION COLLABORATION

-The range of areas of cooperation include : Smart Cities & CleanTech, Nano Sciences, Computer Sciences, AI, Smart Grids, Energy Research (storage, e-mobility, new fuels), water, waste to wealth, circular economy, embedded systems, new technologies.
-Other areas include : Digitisation and Internet of Things (IOT), Health & Life Sciences, Biomedical Devices, Bio-Economy, Startups, Test Beds, Bioclusters, Digital Healthcare, Ageing, New materials, Space & Aeronautics etc.
+The range of areas of cooperation include: Smart Cities & CleanTech, Nano Sciences, Computer Sciences, AI, Smart Grids, Energy Research (storage, e-mobility, new fuels), water, waste to wealth, circular economy, embedded systems, new technologies.
+Other areas include: Digitization and Internet of Things (IOT), Health & Life Sciences, Biomedical Devices, Bio-Economy, Startups, Test Beds, Bioclusters, Digital Healthcare, Ageing, New materials, Space & Aeronautics etc.

 There is ongoing cooperation in space sector.
 An MoU was signed in 1986.
 A Swedish scientific payload SARA (made by Institute for Space Research IRF in Kiruna) travelled on Chandrayaan-I moon mission of India in 2008.
 There is ongoing cooperation between ISRO and Swedish Space Corporation SSC on TTC (telemetry, tracking & command) services.